 A Hancock-Wood engineer’s review and approval is required for interconnection.

-To begin that process, your electrician or installer needs to review the technical guidelines and fill out the APPLICATION FOR DISTRIBUTED RESOURCE
+To begin that process, your electrician or installer needs to review the technical guidelines and fill out the application below.

 Residential systems are limited to 25 kW.
 Commercial systems are limited to 100 kW.